vrothberg/troll/README.md

 Testing software at scale of Linux has many faces.
 There are static checks, for instance with [Coccinelle](http://coccinelle.lip6.fr/), build tests, boot tests, run-time and performance tests, fuzzing and many more.
 In nearly all cases, we need a kernel config in order to build Linux.
 Recent Linux kernels ship nearly 16,000 configuration options, so when it comes to testing we want to make sure that we test as many variants of our code (i.e., different configs) as possible.

-Testing systematically as many variants or configurations of our code as possible is crucial for the efficiency for software testing -- blindly testing code is a huge waste resources.
+Testing systematically as many variants or configurations of our code as possible is crucial for the efficiency for software testing -- blindly testing code is a huge waste of resources.
 However, generating a set of configurations for a given set of source files, such as drivers, subsystems, or entire architectures, is non-trivial.
-Firstly, configuring Linux is complex and tiresome.
-Which of those thousands of options is relevant for our use-case?
+Configuring Linux is complex and tiresome:  Which of those thousands of options is relevant for our use-case?
 Second, the constraints among those options are spread over Kconfig files, build-system files and even in #ifdef blocks in the source code.
 Thus, manually generating configurations that reach a satisfying coverage in terms of variants is impossible.

 The developers of Troll looked at the state-of-the-art in the Linux and the research community how to tackle the problem of finding configurations for testing, and found space for improvement.
 The main issue is that approaches from the Linux community scale, but are not systematic, while research approaches are systematic but do not scale.
 Same old story, right?
 In the following, we briefly discuss those approaches and explain why Troll can help to improve the state-of-the-art of generating configurations for testing.